 The Future of Prosecco

-There are all sorts of crazy rules and regulations involved in producing wine and until now it has not been possible to release a rose version of prosecco.
+There are all sorts of crazy rules and regulations involved in producing wine and until now it has not been possible to release a rose version of Prosecco.
 However, as of the 2020 harvest, that’s set to change!
-Bottles will need to have at least 10% pinot noir in the blend, which will result in some truly beautiful blushes.
+Bottles will need to have between 10-15% pinot noir in the blend, which will result in some truly beautiful blushes.
 Expect to see this on shelves from 2021 (I know, we can’t wait either).

 For more information on the wonderful world of Prosecco DOC, please visit: www.prosecco.wine